 For those IM clients that allow you to display images, take advantage of the opportunity to show pictures of yourself to remind people who they are talking to.
 You can also set your away message or status note to let other people know what you’re working on or what fun personal events are coming up in your life.

-And don’t forget about emoticons; they can be a great source of humor such as in this Emoticon Story.
+And don’t forget about emoticons; they can be a great source of humor.

 Facebook, flickr, and Twitter are great ways to stay connected to people inside and outside of work.
 You can easily create a work group on Facebook where team members can interact on a more personal level, or you can share photos and short videos over flickr.